Guide on driving in Croatia including highways, tolls, gas stations, car washes, and parking

 [Read: All you need is pauza]

-The ones on regular roads do not have a bar or restaurant, but they still have stores.
-Keep in mind that the prices at petrol station stores are significantly higher than those in the regular supermarkets.
+The stations on regular roads do not have a bar or restaurant, but they still have stores.
+Keep in mind that prices at petrol station stores are significantly higher than those in regular supermarkets.

-Below is the essential information for each company, including maps of all gas stations, by company.
+Links to gas station locations are presented below, by company.
 You can view the prices for all types of fuel at different gas stations here.

 Hrvatske autoceste (Croatian Motorways) is the Croatian company in charge of operating, constructing, and maintaining Croatian highways, including the toll payment.